-The Vanquest TRIDENT-20 is part of what is maybe the best line up of urban EDC and everyday carry backpacks on the market today.
+The Vanquest TRIDENT-20 is part of what is maybe the best line up of urban EDC backpacks on the market today.
 It’s of high build quality, has many handy features, takes organisation options to a whole new level and sets the bar for what an elite urban everyday carry backpack should be like.

 I’ve been EDC-ing the TRIDENT-20 close to a year now and in this post I’ll share my thoughts on it in detail.
 I’ll show you how I use it to pack my everyday carry gear and how it fits in as part of my Elite Everyday Carry Backpack setup.

 First The Facts On The Vanquest TRIDENT-20

 Net Weight: 3.05 pound | 1383 gram

 Total Capacity: 20 Liters

 Main Compartment (Interior): (H) 432 mm (17″) x (W) 267 mm (10.5″) x (D) 127 mm (5″)

 Top Front Pocket: (H) 102 mm (4″) x (W) 229 mm (9″) x (D) 51 mm (2″)

 Bottom Front Pocket: (H) 279 mm 11″ x (W) 229 mm (9″) x (D) 51 mm 2″